bdebiase/hyprland-workspaces/README.md

+**⚠️WARNING⚠️**

+**This fork adds xdg icon support and color for workspace buttons.
+I'm not that gret at rust so the code may be very unoptimized.
+Things are expected not to work or be implemented yet.
+This is mostly for me to mess around with functional hyprland ricing.**

 # hyprland-workspaces
 A multi-monitor aware Hyprland workspace widget.
 Follows the specified monitor and outputs the currently open workspaces.
 Designed to be used with [Eww](https://github.com/elkowar/eww), but may function with other bars.
 Compatible with [hyprland-autoname-workspaces](https://github.com/cyrinux/hyprland-autoname-workspaces).

 ## Installation Instructions
 ### Dependencies
 [Hyprland](https://github.com/hyprwm/Hyprland)
-### Arch Linux
+### ~~Arch Linux~~
-Arch users can install from AUR using your favourite package manager.
+~~Arch users can install from AUR using your favourite package manager.~~
 ```
   pikaur -S hyprland-workspaces
 ```